WaqasMangi123/scholarfinder/README.md

 By completing a user-friendly registration and profile form, students can input their education history, professional experience, areas of interest, and more.
 ScholarFinder then uses this data to provide personalized scholarship recommendations, filtering opportunities based on eligibility, field, country, and deadline.

-With a modern UI, secure authentication, and real-time scholarship updates (from web scraping or curated databases),\ ScholarFinder ensures that users never miss an opportunity to fund their education.
+With a modern UI, secure authentication, and real-time scholarship updates (fromm web scraping or curated databases),\ ScholarFinder ensures that users never miss an opportunity to fund their education.

 ✅ Features
 🔐 Secure User Authentication (Login/Signup)